Some occupations in

 Homestall Farm, two kilometres north of Ashurst Wood.

-with dropsy, a condition often caused by chronic heart disease, and
+dropsy, a condition often caused by chronic heart disease, and her

-on the farm.
-In East Grinstead, he met Hannah Brown, a housemaid
+the farm.
+In East Grinstead, he met Hannah Brown, a housemaid in

-in her mid thirties.
-Hannah had a young son, Bramwell, living with
+her mid thirties.
+Hannah had a young son, Bramwell, living with her.

-her.
-After five years of widowerhood, William, then 70 years old,
+After five years of widowerhood, William, then 70 years old, married

-married Hannah in the Zion Chapel in East Grinstead (right),
+Hannah in the Zion Chapel in East Grinstead (right), and took

 The marriage didn't last, but it did produce one child - a daughter,